eyra/port/README.md

     npm run watch
     ```

-3. If the installation went correctly you can now go to the browser: [http://localhost:3000](http://localhost:3000).
+3. You can now go to the browser: [`http://localhost:3000`](http://localhost:3000).

+If the installation went correctly you should be greeted with a mock data donation study.

 ## How to use Port

-A researcher can implement their own data donation study by writing a Python script.
+A researcher can implement their own data donation flow by writing a Python script.
-This Python scripts has 2 main purposes:
+The Python scripts has 2 main functions:

 1. It determines the data donation flow. i.e. what screens (for example a file prompt) does the participant gets to see and when.
-You can use the Port API ([props.py](src/framework/processing/py/port/api/props.py) for this.
+You can use the Port API ([`props.py`](src/framework/processing/py/port/api/props.py)) for this.
 2. It determines what data gets extract from the participants submission.
 Here is were Python really shines, you can use most data extraction methods you are familiar with!
 (As long as it's available in [Pyodide](https://pyodide.org/en/stable/))

 A typical script includes the following steps: